applied-ai-lab/genesis/README.md

 ```

 ### GQN (rooms-ring-camera)
-The GQN datasets are quite large.
+The [GQN datasets](https://github.com/deepmind/gqn-datasets) are quite large.
 The `rooms_ring_camera` dataset as used in the paper takes about 250GB and can be downloaded with:
 ```shell
 pip install gsutil
 cd ~/code/genesis
 mkdir -p data/gqn_datasets
 gsutil -m cp -r gs://gqn-dataset/rooms_ring_camera data/gqn_datasets
 ```

-Note that we use a modified version of the TensorFlow GQN data loader from https://github.com/ogroth/tf-gqn which is based on https://github.com/deepmind/gqn-datasets.git and included in `third_party/tf_gqn`.
+Note that we use a modified version of the TensorFlow GQN data loader from [ogroth/tf-gqn](https://github.com/ogroth/tf-gqn) which is included in `third_party/tf_gqn`.

 ### ShapeStacks
-You need about 30GB of free disk space for ShapeStacks:
+You need about 30GB of free disk space for [ShapeStacks](https://shapestacks.robots.ox.ac.uk/):
 ```shell
 # Download compressed dataset
 cd data